-Each oil has its distinct chemical profile that lends it its unique properties, aroma, consistency, etc. But when two or more essential oils are blended together, the resulting blend will carry many of the properties of the individual essential oils.
+Each oil has a distinct chemical profile that lends it its unique properties, aroma, consistency, etc. But when two or more essential oils are blended together, the resulting blend will carry many of the properties of the individual essential oils.

-Essential Oils Mixing Guide
+Our Complete Essential Oils Mixing Guide

 When blending essential oils, a good point to start would be by sorting them according to some of their distinct characteristics.
-This can be done in the following ways.

-1) By Benefits:
+Blend Essential Oils By Benefits:

 Once you have decided what type of blend you want, i.e., the effect you want, you can choose the appropriate essential oils from the table and use them to create it.

 List of Essential Oils by their Effect:

-2) By Aroma:
+Essential Oil Blending By Aroma:

 Another simple way you can go about creating a blend is by grouping the essential oils according to their scents: floral, citrus, woodsy, musky, etc.

 List of Essential Oils by Their Scent:

-Earthy: Patchouli, Vetiver, Clary sage, Myrrh
+- Earthy: Patchouli, Vetiver, Clary Sage, Myrrh

 A Few Recipes you can Try:

-Sweet & Spicy: Vanilla + Cinnamon
+- Sweet & Spicy: Vanilla + Cinnamon

-Tangy Mint: Lime + Bergamot + Spearmint
+- Tangy Mint: Lime + Bergamot + Spearmint

-Earthy Bliss: Patchouli + Myrrh + Rose
+- Earthy Bliss: Patchouli + Myrrh + Rose

 This is because commercially made perfumes carry different notes that have different evaporation times.
 Essential oils too carry notes.
 They are grouped according to their evaporation time, i.e., top or head notes, middle or heart notes, and base notes.

 They usually have a well-rounded scent and are more subtle than the top notes.
 Finally, the base notes come up just when the middle note evaporates completely.
 The middle and base notes make up the main fragrance profile of the perfume.
-The base notes last the longest, determine the final fragrance, and they are often richer in scent.
+The base notes last the longest, determine the final fragrance and are often richer in scent.

 You can categorize essential oils as per their notes to create blends with complex scents with lasting power.
 For perfumes, use the following essentials oils mixing guide percentages: 30% top note essential oils, 50% middle notes essential oils, and 20% base notes.

 Essential Oils List as per their perfumery notes:

-Base Notes: Rose, Jasmine, Ginger, Vanilla, Sandalwood
+- Base Notes: Rose, Jasmine, Ginger, Vanilla, Sandalwood

 Recipes for Personal Perfume:

-Sweet & Spicy: Vanilla + Clove + Jasmine
+- Sweet & Spicy: Vanilla + Clove + Jasmine

-Exotic fragrance: Sandalwood +Vanilla + Bergamot + Orange
+- Exotic fragrance: Sandalwood +Vanilla + Bergamot + Orange

-Fresh scent: Ginger + Grapefruit + Vetiver
+- Fresh scent: Ginger + Grapefruit + Vetiver

 How to Wear your Homemade Essential Oils Perfume:

 You should apply a few drops of perfume to the pulse points like your inner wrists, hollow of the neck, behind the ears, inner elbows, and behind your knees.
-You can also try adding the blend to essential oil diffusing jewellery.
+You can also try adding the blend to essential oil diffusing jewelry.